 3 – Antiwrinkle Injections:

 Sweat glands require a nerve impulse to activate.
 Without this stimulation, they won’t secrete.
 By applying antiwrinkle injections to problem areas such as underarms, hands and feet, the related nerve impulse is temporarily relaxed and prevented from reaching the sweat gland.
 This stops sweat production in the treated area.
-The treatment is as simple as it sounds.
-All patients report a substantial decrease in sweating within two days.
-Better still, many patients don’t sweat at all following treatment.
 Repeat treatment is usually recommended within 3-6 months.
 An injection into the armpits and hands has been shown to be very successful.
 Good results may be obtained after a single injection session and last up to six months.
 The effect of the injection may take up to 21 days to work.
 In rare cases, some patients may need a repeat injection within four weeks if there has been little response.

 After Treatment